Customize spam filter settings

 - If you're using the Message Center, spam messages aren't directed to the Message Center.

 - Messages released from quarantine are marked as spam.
-Once they're released, they're checked once again against Gmail filters as soon as they reach the end user's mailbox.
+After messages are released, they're checked against Gmail filters again, when they reach the end user's mailbox.

-- At the bottom of the Gmail Advanced setting page, click Save.
+- At the bottom of the Gmail Advanced settings page, click Save.